ent-tbm/entgvsd1/sphinx/source/building.rst

 .. code-block:: bash

-~/spack/var/spack/environments/environments/<environment name>/spack.yaml
+~/spack/var/spack/environments/<entgvsd-environment>/spack.yaml

-where <environment name> is a subdirectory for a particular known computing environment.
-The spack.yaml files for each <environment name> differ only in an optional include section for customizable yaml files that specify  preferred versions of the software packages.
-Customized yaml files are put in this directory, which contains example configurations:
+where <entgvsd-environment> is a subdirectory for a particular known computing environment, for which some examples for some machines used for development of this code are shown, e.g. entgvsd-discover.
+The spack.yaml files for each <entgvsd-environment> differ only in an optional include section for customizable yaml files that specify  preferred versions of the software packages.
+Customized yaml files are put in the following directory, which contains example configurations:

 .. code-block:: bash

-~/spack/var/spack/environments/environments/config/
+~/spack/var/spack/environments/config/

 Otherwise, the default is to download the most recent versions.